antikko/pena-is-stuck/README.md

 4. Run `pip install -r requirements.txt` to install the needed dependencies.
 5. Run `python main.py` to run the program.

+If you want to provide your own input file for another maze, put it in the "data" folder.

+In order to run the unit tests, run: `pytest tests/` or `pytest tests\` depending on your OS.

 ## Architecture